averimj/AveriJ_Prework.md/README.md

 Response to questions in BE-prework

 # Professional Development
-### Checklist Manifesto
+### CHECKLIST MANIFESTO
 As a new student and future developer, I believe having a checklist will help me stay on task.
 When I write stuff down (a checklist), it helps lessen my anxiety because I know what to expect and what needs to be done.

 As a human being, I'm guaranteed to make mistakes and forget things but if I have my responsibilities written down, it also guarantees that everything gets done.

 For me, checklist are similar to how I set goals.
-Let's say your goal is to lose 20 pounds.
+Let's say my goal is to lose 20 pounds.
 It sounds good and its a very general statement but I have to be specific about how I plan to lose 20 pounds.

 The "How" is essentially my checklist.
 - [ ] Drink 4 bottles of water
 - [ ] Take the stairs at work
 - [ ] Zumba on Tuesdays and Thursday from 6pm- 7pm
 - [ ] Run for 30 minutes on Saturday

+### 29 BEHAVIORS OF UNSTOPPABLE PROGRAMMERS
+My top 3 behaviors are:
+* Use Google when struck...I've been learning on my own and when I get stuck

 # Gear Up